 Iraqi niello silver is growing in popularity at auction, particuarly thanks to the precise technique and purity of silver required to produce it.
-Our Head of Silver & Objects of Vertu, John Rogers, shares his knowledge of this distinct craft, ahead of our upcoming auction on 20 October.
+Our Head of Silver & Objects of Vertu, John Rogers, shares his knowledge of this distinct craft.

 05/10/2021 Silver & Objects of Vertu